Teaching Interests

 Over the years, I have taught a wide variety of courses, ranging from a non-majors course, to core computer science courses, to advanced topics.
 My general philosophy is to conduct hands-on, interactive classes that challenge the student to learn by experience.
 I don't mind having a reputation for being tough, as long as students feel that I am fair and that they learn.

 My current interests in teaching and curriculum development center on the Web as a medium for programming and experimentation.
 While at Dickinson College, I developed a Web-based introduction to computer science, which used JavaScript to teach programming fundamentals.
-At Creighton, I have adapted this course to serve as an introduction to computing for non-majors.
+At Creighton, I adapted this course to serve as an introduction to computing for all disciplines.
 The hands-on nature of the course is achieved using tutorials, in which the students write and experiment with small, Web-based programs.
-Experimental and analytical skills are stressed as students often use programs as means to model and analyze complex systems (such as random walks and ecosystem models).
-In addition, student are introduced to the history and breadth of computer science, with readings and exercises on topics such as logic design, artificial intelligence, and the societal impact.
-A text book based on this course, titled A Balanced Introduction to Computer Science, was published by Prentice Hall in 2004 with a second edition released in 2007.
-In fall 2005, I have adapted this material to a more science-oriented non-majors course, entitled Computers and Scientific Thinking.
+Experimental and analytical skills are stressed as students often use programs as means to model and analyze complex systems (such as random walks and disease-spread models).
+In addition, students are introduced to the history and breadth of computer science, with readings and exercises on topics such as logic design, artificial intelligence, and the societal impact.
+A text book based on this course, titled A Balanced Introduction to Computer Science, was published by Prentice Hall in 2004 and is currently in its third edition.
+In 2020, I recovered rights to the book contents and have been updating and expanding the material for use in my Creighton course.
+The new book, Computer Science: Concepts & Explorations, is now in its 2nd edition, published by Bluejay Press.
+I plan to package it for wider adoption in the coming year.

 Research Interests

-During the past few years, my most active research has been in the area of computer science education (CSE).
-I have published extensively in CSE journals and conferences, including several papers and panel presentations at the SIGCSE Technical Symposiums on Computer Science Education.
-My most recent initiative has been in advocating a balanced approach to introductory computer science, combining programming depth with computing breadth (as demonstrated in the above mentioned text book).
+During the past few years, my most active research has been in the area of computer science education (CSEd).
+I have published extensively in CSEd journals and conferences, including several papers and panel presentations at the SIGCSE Technical Symposiums on Computer Science Education.
+My most notable initiative has been in advocating a balanced approach to introductory computer science, combining programming depth with computing breadth (as demonstrated in the above-mentioned text books).

 Personal Interests

-When not working or tending to kids, I enjoy reading books (mostly sci-fi), watching movies (preferrably 30's/40's comedies and mysteries), and tinkering around the house with Laura.
+When not working or spending time with family, I enjoy reading books (mostly sci-fi), watching movies (preferably sci fi/action and old comedies and mysteries), and tinkering around the house with Laura.
 In addition, I am an avid sports fan, particularly of the Chicago Cubs and college basketball (Creighton and Duke).